GoogleCloudPlatform/community/tutorials/cicd-datalake-part-1/index.md

       ![Image4](./images/image4.png)

-1. Click Create
+1. Click **Create**

 ## 6. Make changes in a new feature branch

 By now, you have most of your environment configured.
-So it's time to make some code changes in your development environment and test the Build trigger.
+So now it's time to make some code changes in your development environment and test the Build trigger.

 1. On GitHub, navigate to the main page of your repository (cicd-datalake-part-1).